sara-nl/spparks_hpc/README.md

 # SPPARKS on HPC

 ## Introduction
 This repository contains scripts and configurations for running and generating data using the SPPARKS software on a High-Performance Computing (HPC) environment.
-The script has been tested on the [Snellius supercomputer](https://www.surf.nl/en/services/snellius-the-national-supercomputer).
+The scripts have been tested on the [Snellius supercomputer](https://www.surf.nl/en/services/snellius-the-national-supercomputer).

 ### Table of Contents
 1. [About SPPARKS](#about-spparks)